taoensso/sente/README.md

 ### Now what?

 You're good to go!
-The client will automatically initiate a WebSocket or long-polling connection to your server.
+The client will automatically initiate a WebSocket or repeating long-polling connection to your server.

 #### Client-side API